List of Cities in Morocco

 Key Attraction: Hassan Tower, Royal Palace

-Meknes: Hidden Gem
+Meknes: Architectural Gem

 Region: Fès-Meknès

-Key Attraction: Bab Mansour, Volubilis
+Key Attraction: Bab Mansour, Volubilis (nearby)

-Major Urban Centers
+Major Urban Centers and Economic Hubs

 Casablanca: Economic Powerhouse